fehu/int-sis--AStar/rubik/Heuristics.md

 ##### Concept
-A *sub-cube* is uniquely defined by a set of sides colors, while it's *pose* can be defined by the same set, but zipped with the corresponding *orientations*.
+A *sub-cube* is uniquely defined by a set of sides colors, while it's *pose* can be defined by the same set, zipped with the corresponding *orientations*.
 Orientation is the Rubik's side (global axes, connected to the immobile sides' centers) faced by the given sub-cube's side at the moment.
 Orientation is uniquely defined by the same set as a sub-cube.